Chart Color Schemes

 Woodridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the population of the Woodridge (Qld) statistical area (Lv2) is estimated at around 13,966 people.
-This reflects an increase of 984 people since the 2021 Census, which reported a population of 12,982 people in the area.
-The change was inferred from the resident population of 13,902, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,990 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Woodridge (Qld) (SA2)'s growth rate of 7.6% since the 2021 census exceeded the SA3 area's growth rate of 6.4%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 74.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of Woodridge (Qld) was estimated at around 13,969 as of Feb 2026.
+This reflected an increase of 987 people since the 2021 Census, which reported a population of 12,982.
+The change was inferred from AreaSearch's resident population estimate of 13,902 following examination of ABS's latest ERP data release (June 2024) and additional validated new addresses since the Census date.
+This equated to a density ratio of 2,991 persons per square kilometer, placing Woodridge in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 7.6% since the 2021 census exceeded the SA3 area's growth rate of 6.4%.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected for the Woodridge (Qld) (SA2), with an expected increase of 807 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.3% in total over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Considering projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected.
+The suburb is projected to increase by 807 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.3% in total over the 17 years.

 Frequently Asked Questions - Population